Deadman-DAO/Web3HackerNetwork/doc/grant-proposal.md

 ## 3.4 Which Ocean-powered data market will data be published on?

 Initial deployment will be on Ocean Market.
 In subsequent rounds we will explore the RoI of forking our own market.
-We have system administration experience, so it's just a question of where we want to allocate our time during each iteration.
+We have system administration experience; if and when we deploy our own market is a question of when the value exceeds the value of competing priorities.

 ## 3.4 through 3.8 intentionally removed